abemedia/go-don/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/abemedia/go-don)](https://pkg.go.dev/github.com/abemedia/go-don)

 Don is a fast & simple API framework written in Go.
-It uses the new Go generics and requires Go 1.18 to work.
+It features a super-simple API and thanks to [fasthttp](https://github.com/valyala/fasthttp) and a custom version of [httprouter](https://github.com/abemedia/httprouter) it's blazing fast and has a low memory footprint.

-It's still very early alpha and is likely to change so it's not recommended for production use yet.
+As Don uses the new Go generics it requires Go 1.18 to work.
+Also, it's still in beta and the API may yet have breaking changes, so it's not recommended for production use yet.

 ## Contents